 Some liver cancer researchers say that because liver metastases have spread from the original cancer site, the disease is so advanced that liver resection is pointless.
 Many research articles report that for patients with liver metastases who have no surgery and are given chemotherapy alone, the 5-year survival rate is less than 5%.
 However, several research articles have reported 5-year survival rates of more than 50% for the same type of patients who are treated with surgical removal of the metastases.

-Based on these results, the best in class liver cancer surgeon, believes from experience and from preforming more than 650 liver resections since 2003, the NYC liver surgeon favors surgical removal of liver metastases whenever possible.
+Based on these results, the best in class liver cancer surgeon believes from experience and from performing more than 650 liver resections since 2003, the NYC liver surgeon favors surgical removal of liver metastases whenever possible.
 In the liver surgeon’s opinion, a combination of liver resection and chemotherapy, possibly along with other oncological treatments, offers the best chance of a successful outcome.

 Modern technology, proper training, and advanced techniques and tools make it possible to remove liver metastases safely, with very little blood loss.
 Current state-of-the-art centers demonstrate liver resection mortality (dying as a result of surgery) rates of less than 1% and morbidity (surgical complication) rates of 5% to 10%.
 The chance of needing a blood transfusion during liver resection is also low, at less than 5%.

-In many cases the liver cancer tumor (or tumors) can be potentially removed in one operation.
+In many cases, the liver cancer tumor (or tumors) can be potentially removed in one operation.
 In complex cases, staged surgery is planned.
-With staged surgery, the biggest part of the disease is removed in an initial surgery, with the rest removed in another surgery about 2 months later.
+With staged surgery, the biggest part of the disease is removed during the initial surgery, with the rest removed in another surgery about 2 months later.
 In cases when the remaining liver volume would be too small after surgery, several techniques can be used to increase the size of the remaining liver before the surgery is attempted.
 (See “If the liver is too small.”)
-These techniques dramatically increase the safety of the Portal Hypertention (Ascites, Esophageal Varices) Surgery operation.
+These techniques dramatically increase the safety of the Portal Hypertension (Ascites, Esophageal Varices) Surgery operation.

 Patients and medical professionals from America and around the world seek out Dr. Alden’s specialized best in class individualized cancer treatments and services including his expert surgical management of the patient’s unique condition.